The Fed is taking a break in hiking interest rates. Here's why.

 Because of the sharp interest-rate increases over the last 15 months, a mortgage costs double what it did in 2021, car loans are at a 15-year high and the job market is slowing.
 Since it can take time for the full effect of rate hikes to be felt, the Fed's pause will buy policymakers more time to assess if it should raise them further or stand pat.

-The Fed also indicated more rate hikes were likely, with policymakers predicting a final rate of about 5.6% — indicating two more rate hikes before the end of 2023.
+"The Fed is basically acknowledging that growth this year is holding up a lot better than anticipated, but they also anticipate core inflation staying more elevated than previously planned," analysts at Vital Knowledge said in a note.

-Stocks slumped after the announcement as Wall Street digested the forecast that more rate hikes are likely later in the year.
-The Dow Jones Industrial Average tumbled 1% to 33,876 in afternoon trading, while the S&P 500 and tech-heavy Nasdaq also lost ground.
+Stocks slumped after the Fed's announcement as Wall Street digested the possibility of additional interest rate hikes later this year.
+The Dow Jones Industrial Average fell 1%, while the S&P 500 and tech-heavy Nasdaq also lost ground before regaining their losses later in the afternoon.

-Fed Chair Jerome Powell is set to address reporters at 2:30 p.m.
-Eastern time, when he will lay out his outlook for the economy.

 for more features.